thanh-cao/ms3-stock-management/TESTING.md

 ## Known bugs and issues
 Due to time constraints and (still) limited experience and knowledge, a few interactions and functionalities are not fully perfected.
-1. Clicking to show form, close form or type ahead suggestions can take 2 clicks to register the event.
+1. Clicking type ahead suggestions can take 2 clicks to register the event.
 2. When user adds product to pending stock form, if user chooses to type in the product name by themselves instead of clicking the type ahead suggestion, and the input does not match exactly the product name in the database, the scripts will fail to detect the product's ID in order to populate related information and further actions to be done on the product.

 ## Further possible improvements
 1. Refactor app structure with blueprint
    * The current app and code structure is not ideal to scale and maintain in the future to add more features and functionality.
 Refactoring the app into blueprint structure was supposed to be done.
 However, I came into some issues while doing this and with the time constraints, I decided to leave it as is right now since it is a nice to do for the scope of this project.
 This will be done at a later point when the time permits for my own learning.
-2. Dynamic form generation with JavaScripts upon button click instead of the current hard-coded forms into the markups and hide with CSS.
+2. Dynamic form generation with JavaScripts maybe could have been done in a more clever and cleaner way.